 The Loki Foundation supports projects and people who wish to contribute to providing better privacy tools to the general public.
 Through the Loki block reward and other fundraising schemes, the Foundation is able to respond to funding proposals that aim to meet our constitutional objectives and current projects of the organisation.

-At present, LAG Foundation Ltd primarily supports the Loki Project, a cryptocurrency project aimed at creating a market-based Sybil attack resistant mixnet, using a new routing protocol and backed by a privacy-preserving blockchain.
+At present, LAG Foundation Ltd primarily supports the Loki Project, a cryptocurrency project aimed at creating a market-based Sybil attack resistant onion routing network, using a new protocol and backed by a privacy-preserving blockchain.
 For more information on the Loki Project, visit https://loki.network

 Companies, Individuals, and other entities are welcome to submit a funding proposal to the Foundation for consideration.